lycutter/SRGAN-SpectralNorm/README.md

 # SRGAN with Spectral Normalization

-The copy is modified from https://github.com/leftthomas/SRGAN/blob/master/data_utils.py
+The code is modified from https://github.com/leftthomas/SRGAN/blob/master/data_utils.py